Stegodyphus dumicola: Web type

-Prey Capture Technique
+Prey capture technique

 Within the large, webbed nest, several prey-capture regions are interspersed within housing tunnels.
 Spiders are compelled to retrieve snagged prey upon vibratory cues.
 The Stegodyphus dumicola have been found to follow a “shy” and a “bold” personality, where shy spiders are latent and do not respond to prey capture stimuli, and bold spiders are active and seek to forage.
 Smaller spiders tend to have a bold personality.